mpyne-navy/navadmin-scanner/README.md

 the wider world can be done using the vast array of platform services that are now available, including AWS, Azure, Google, [Fly](https://fly.io/) and probably a hundred others.

+# Auxiliary NAVADMIN admin

+Some other scripts are popping up in this repo to help with cleaning up and parsing the downloaded NAVADMIN messages.

+## NAVADMIN Cleansing

+These scripts are used when building the Docker container immediately prior to deployment.
+The changes they make are performed each deployment without updating the file in the git repository and without making textual changes to the NAVADMINs themselves.

+* check-file-miscoded.pl -- reads in a list of files and then writes out a message if any character set issues are present.
+* gen-miscoded-files-list -- A shell script using check-file-miscoded.pl against all downloaded NAVADMINs
+* fix-miscoded-files -- A shell script reading in a list of files and a specific issue and then updating the file to correct the issue

+This script makes minor edits to the NAVADMINs passed on the command line, or to all NAVADMINs if no specific files are mentioned, trying to correct obviously errorneous mistakes and simplify multiple possible forms for a message feature (e.g. GENTEXT/RMKS) into a single format for easier understanding later.
+This writes the result into a separate .ctxt file to avoid the potential for accidentally committing the result needlessly.

+* clean-rmks.pl -- as above

+## NAVADMIN Parsing

+I'm now working on a script that can read in a NAVADMIN and try to reformat it into a computer-readable form.

+* split-msg.pl -- Reads in a NAVADMIN filename and prints out a JSON blob with the decoded contents of the NAVADMIN.

+The JSON output of the above script is an object containing three fields:

+1. `head`, a string with the newline-separated text of the NAVADMIN including all radio formatting codes.
+2. `body`, a string with the newline-separated text of the NAVADMIN body, including other associated radio formatting (e.g. the `BT` at the end).
+3. `fields`, an object containing best-effort decoding attempt at the fields in the header.
+All sub-fields that are read will be strings except for `REF`, which if present will be an array of objects.
+  * Each object in the `REF` array will have up to three entries:
+    1. `id`, the REF ID as identified in the message (A, B, etc).
+    2. `text, the remainder of the field, normally containing reference type, date, etc.
+    3. `ampn`, "amplification", optional part of the message but normally has more info on what the reference is (e.g. NAVADMIN 142/18).

+A test suite can be run testing this script against the repository database of NAVADMIN messages, if the Perl "Test::Harness" module is installed.
+If so, you can run the `prove` command: `prove -I modules -r`, which recursively runs all modules under `t/`.